ovotech/cloud-key-rotator/examples/locations/circleci/README.md

   "Credentials": {
     "CircleCIAPIToken": "my_circle_ci_api_token"
   }
-}
 ```

-The `AccountFilter` struct is where you specify the users for which you're
-rotating keys.

-The `AccountKeyLocations` struct is where you specify where the rotating keys
-are being stored.
-The `ServiceAccountName` value here must match an entry in
-`AccountFilter.Accounts[].ProviderAccounts[]` for that user's key to be
-rotated.

-In the `AccountKeyLocations.CircleCI` struct, there are some optional fields,
+When rotating AWS keys, there are some optional fields,
 `keyIDEnvVar` and `keyEnvVar`, that represent the env var names in CircleCI,
 defaulting to values `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 respectively.